-Your tattooing sessions can then begin after healing and color stabilization of the spot tattoo.
+Your sessions can then begin after healing and color stabilization.

 Once the spot test has healed and the color stabilizes, the damaged skin can be tattooed.
 Anna Burns will determine if the spot formula should be adjusted, if needed, she can do so at that time.
 Cosmetic tattooing is a multi-step process.